ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 public function main() returns error? {
     // Initializes the client which is generated from the IDL import. weather:client weatherClient = check new ();
-    // Consume the `/weather` API, that has been given in the OpenAPI specification. weather:CurrentWeatherData weatherResult = check weatherClient->/weather("Colombo");
+    // Consume the `/weather` resource defined in the OpenAPI specification. weather:CurrentWeatherData weatherResult = check weatherClient->/weather("Colombo");
 }
 ```